HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 In the right pots, these plants will truly shine and add style to your home

-I think in many ways the uniqueness of these houseplants is that they add a subtle but bold architectural statement to your home that gradually draws your attention without being over the top about it.
-They wait to be noticed rather than scream for attention.
-I like that.
+I think the real uniqueness of these houseplants is the subtle but bold architectural statement they make.
+They wait to be noticed rather than scream for attention, and I appreciate that quiet confidence.

 I honestly can't remember a time when I didn't have a Haworthia or two growing in my home.

-Since I brought my first ones I honestly can't remember a time when I didn't have a Haworthia or Haworthiopsis growing in my home.
-They grow steadily and the offsets come lose quite easily so it's very easy to propagate new plants.
+Since I bought my first ones I honestly can't remember a time when I didn't have a Haworthia or Haworthiopsis growing in my home.
+They grow steadily and the offsets come loose quite easily so it's very easy to propagate new plants.

 They've been a solid staple in my indoor plant collection and for good reason.
 I recommend giving them a go.